AI IN MARKETING2024-11-02⏱️ 10 minutes

 E-commerce and Purchase Behavior

-Purchase data is traditionally seen as behavioral data, but when put in context, it becomes psychographic.
+Purchase data is traditionally seen as behavioural data, but when put in context, it becomes psychographic.

 Informed purchase by ethical fashion categories or sustainable products can indicate a value-driven customer.

-Machine learning models, which are developed to detect this kind of pattern, will correlate product categories inferred motivations, which may help to develop deeper consumer hygiene, beyond just what they bought to why they bought it.
+Machine learning models, developed to detect this pattern, will correlate product categories' inferred motivations, which may help build deeper consumer hygiene, beyond just what people buy to why they buy it.

 Survey and Quiz Responses